dixslyf/acush/docs.typ

   1. _Input handling_: Receiving and handling user input for a command line.

-  2. _Lexing_: Converting a command line string from the user into a sequence of tokens.
+  2. _Lexing (Tokenisation)_: Converting a command line string from the user into a sequence of tokens.

   3. _Parsing_: Converting the sequence of tokens from the lexer into an abstract syntax tree~(AST).